-The capital of the Fund is represented by the net assets attributable to the unitholders.
-The amount of net assets attributable to the unitholders can change significantly on a valuation day, since the Fund is subject to subscriptions and redemptions at the discretion of the unitholders, as well as changes resulting from the Fund's performance.
-The Fund's objective when managing capital is to safeguard the Fund's ability to continue as a going concern in order to provide returns for unitholders, provide benefits for other stakeholders and maintain a strong capital base to support the development of the investment activities of the Fund.
+The capital of the Fund is represented by the equity attributable to the Unitholders.
+The amount of equity attributable to the Unitholders can change significantly on a valuation day, since the Fund is subject to subscriptions and redemptions at the discretion of the Unitholders, as well as changes resulting from the Fund's performance.
+The Fund's objective when managing capital is to safeguard the Fund's ability to continue as a going concern in order to provide returns for Unitholders, provide benefits for other stakeholders and maintain a strong capital base to support the development of the investment activities of the Fund.